-The constant headlines on public charging infrastructure for EVs would lead you to believe that plug-in electric vehicles are charged mostly at public charging points.
-However, the reality could not be further from this, in fact, the majority of EVs are charged at home, using a dedicated EV home charging point, like EVBox Elvi.
+The constant headlines on public charging infrastructure for EVs would lead you to believe that plug-in electric vehicles (PHEVs) are charged mostly at public charging points.
+However, the reality could not be further from this, in fact, the majority of electric vehicles are charged at home, using a dedicated EV home charging point, like EVBox Elvi.

-Despite the continued growth of public charging EV points in the UK, home charging will continue to be the dominant destination for EV charging.
-It is blatantly obvious why this is and will continue to be the case.
-I have highlighted two key reason below:
+Despite the continued growth of public charging EV points in the UK, home charging will continue to be the dominant destination for charging your electric car, whether it is the all-electric Tesla Model X or the Jaguar I-PACE battery-electric vehicle (BEV).

 Home charging is more cost effective than public charging.
 According to the Energy Saving Trust (EST), the average cost of electricity for households is 14.33 pence per kWh.
 Public charging can be as high as 40 pence per kWh.